jennomics/WorkflowPaper/General Notes on Bioinformatics.md

 $ **cd ~**			use to move to the home directory of the current user

-$ **grep "some pattern" file_name** displays lines that match the pattern you are looking for.
+$ **grep "some pattern" file_name** displays lines that match the pattern (contained within the quotes) for which you are searching.
 If a line contains the same character multiple times it will only be displayed once.

 $ **grep –c “what you want to count” file_name** 	counts the number of lines containing a specific character or sequence of characters